RiKo-19/Emotion-Classification-from-Text/README.md

 - Love
 - Surprise

-This dataset enables the model to learn how different emotions are expressed through language.
+This dataset enables the model to learn how different emotions are expressed through texts.

 ---